xauthulei/my-testing/.github/ISSUE_TEMPLATE/Request_lsfqa-trusted.md

 ---
 name: Request lsfqa-trusted template
 about: The template should be used to request updating /pcc/lsfqa-trusted where we stored the 3rd party SW for product build
+title: ''
-labels: kind/Request_Lsfqa-trusted
+labels: ''
+assignees: ''

 ---